mintedreward/heartmail/README.md

 * Astrohacker: Spaceships.
 * The Megabits: Band.
 * Theory of Bitcoin: Educational material on Bitcoin.
-* Social Bitcoin Web: The front-page of the Social Bitcoin Web.
-Ads & search.
-* Coasian Computer: Pay for solutions to problems.
 * The Dream that Lasted Forever: Movies and video games.

 # Principles